Cadiz Province - La Línea de la Concepción

 The coastal town of La Línea de la Concepción - more commonly known simply as 'La Línea' (meaning 'boundary line' in Spanish), is often referred to as 'The Gateway to Gibraltar' and as you approach it for the first time, you will soon know why.
 It forms the boundary between the famous and British territory of Gibraltar and Spain.

 Many of the over 60,000 residents of La Línea work in Gibraltar, commuting between the two each day.
-Some Gibraltarians who have jobs on the mainland work this system in reverse so there is a great deal of interaction between the two territories as well as close socio-economic links.
-However, this has not always been the case.
+Some Gibraltarians have jobs in Spain and other come to La Linea for shopping or a night out.
+Not forgetting the Wednesday market, the summer Ferria or the large beaches.
+There is a great deal of interaction between the two town as well as close socio-economic links.
+La Linea does have a border town feel to it.

 Gibraltar relies on La Línea for the supply of fresh fruit, vegetables, meat and fish as well as many other products.
-There is also an important Spanish military presence in La Línea and some interesting fortifications to see.
-La Línea has a pretty port area and two beaches along the seafront.
+There is also a Spanish military presence in La Línea and some interesting fortifications to see.
+La Línea has a pretty marina and port area and two beaches one along each peninsular seafront.
 The beaches are called Playa de Santa Barbara and Playa de Levante.
+See our La Linea beaches page.

 Getting There

 Although La Línea is in the province of Cadiz, it is just 70 kilometres (40 minutes drive) west of Costa del Sol's Marbella, in Malaga province.
 The town nestles on the eastern side of the Bay of Gibraltar.
-When driving to La Línea from Malaga, the best idea is to take the E15-AP7 toll road to avoid any bottleneck traffic around the San Pedro area.
-It will normally cost of around 4-5 Euros.
+When driving to La Línea from Costa del Sol, you can either take the E15-AP7 toll road at Estepona or take the much slower and many roundabouts of the other road.
+Both converge at Sotogrande.

 Brief History

 The political separation between The Rock and the mainland dates back three centuries to the time when Gibraltar was an important naval port.
-It has not always been clear sailing between Spain and Britain and they have been battling over ownership of The Rock since 1704.
+Spain and Britain and they have been battling over ownership of The Rock since 1704.
 This culminated in the total closure of the border from 1969 to 1982.
 When the border restrictions were lifted in 1985, many people moved from Gibraltar to La Línea, preferring to live on the Spanish mainland which had a lower cost of living.

 In recent years the town has become ever more popular both as a permanent residence and also as a tourist destination.
 The nearby area of Alcaidesa combines luxurious golf course and residential development.
 When linked to the many improvements made within La Línea itself, there are many reasons why the area is attracting so many people.